OtlotlengMajuja/OTLMAJ363_BCL2401_E01_Otlotleng-Majuja_DJS08/README.md

 ## Introduction

-For this challenge I was given all the required CSS styling in the starter code, then followed along with a Scrimba lesson to create a website for a van renting business.
+For this challenge I was given all the required CSS styling in the starter code, then followed along with a Scrimba lesson to create a website for a van rental business.

 ## Project Overview